 Client security control framework

 Mitigating security risks is an on-going iterative cycle.
-It is therefore important to adjust your security framework to real world threats.
-This section describes our Windows client security framework, which can either land on top of industry standard frameworks, or be adopted with any other security framework to shapes your security program.
+It is therefore important to adjust your security framework to real-world threats.
+This section describes our Windows client security framework, which can either land on top of industry-standard frameworks, or is adopted with any other security framework to shapes your security program.

 Figure 1 shows this technical security framework to defend your Windows client estate against common security threats based on MITRE ATT&CK (Adversarial Tactics, Techniques, and Common Knowledge) real-world observations.
 The MITRE ATT&CK model helps us lay out the possible steps an attacker has to take to achieve their goal(s).
 You should map out this matrix against your Windows environment.
 This should results in a reduction of the overall security risk exposures by preventing and detecting the ATT&CK Kill Chain Tactics, Techniques and Procedures (TTPs).

 Let's go over each security pillar of this framework in more detail with some real-world examples:

 1) In the center of our framework lies the Configuration Manager (CM) platform.
 This CM platform should force domain users to authenticate into a controlled desired state Windows environment where GPOs (Group Policy Objects) are deployed.
 GPOs can be used for hardening, such as block macros and enforce a supported default web browser.
 Furthermore, CM should provide whitelisted software provisioning, software updates and a Windows patch management process.
 Your CM should also be able to report back with its compliance status for all outstanding patches and its associated client assets such as a laptop or a VDI.